Skokiaan: Versions recorded in the United States

-In August 1954, Louis Armstrong recorded "Skokiaan" in two parts with Sy Oliver's Orchestra in New York (Decca 29256).
-Part 1 (the A side) is a purely instrumental version, while Part 2 (side B) has Armstrong singing the lyrics.
-(Despite authoritative claims that Armstrong recorded a version entitled "Happy Africa", this cannot so far be substantiated from his discography.)
+In August 1954, Louis Armstrong recorded Skokiaan in two parts with Sy Oliver's Orchestra in New York (Decca 29256).
+Part 1 (the A side) is a purely instrumental version.
+In contrast, Part 2 (side B) has Armstrong singing the lyrics.
+(Despite authoritative claims that Armstrong recorded a version entitled "Happy Africa", this cannot so far be substantiated from his discography).
 On his tour of Africa, Armstrong met Musarurwa in November 1960.
-Whether the two musicians jammed together, or whether Armstrong just gave Musarurwa a jacket, is unclear.
-In any case, the difference between the date that Armstrong recorded "Skokiaan" and the date of his meeting with Musarurwa appears to invalidate claims that Armstrong recorded "Skokiaan" after he came face to face with the Zimbabwean.
+Whether both musicians jammed together, or Armstrong just gave Musarurwa a jacket, is unclear.
+In any case, the difference between the date Armstrong recorded Skokiaan and the date he met Musarurwa appears to invalidate claims that Armstrong did it after he came face to face with Musarurwa.

-The Four Lads' version of "Skokiaan" became the theme song at Africa U.S.A.
-Park, a 300 acre theme park founded in 1953 at Boca Raton, Florida by John P. Pedersen.
+The Four Lads' version of Skokiaan became the theme song at "Africa U.S.A.
+Park", a 300 acre theme park founded in 1953 at Boca Raton, Florida by John P. Pedersen.
 The song was played all day long in the parking lot as guests arrived and was sold in the gift shop.
 The park boasted the largest collection of camels in the United States.
-After it closed, the site was converted to the Camino Gardens subdivision.
-Other urban areas in the United States apparently influenced by the name of the song are Franklin, Ohio, which boasts a Skokiaan Drive, and Skokie, Illinois, which has a Skokiana Terrace.
+After it closed, the site was converted to the "Camino Gardens" subdivision.
+Other urban areas in the United States apparently influenced by the name of the song are Franklin, Ohio, which boasts a Skokiaan Drive, and Skokie, Illinois, which has a Skokiaan Terrace.
 Bill Haley & His Comets recorded an instrumental version in 1959 that reached No 70 on the Billboard Hot 100 chart in 1960.
 With the exception of reissues of "Rock Around the Clock", this would be the band's final chart hit in America.